Wednesday, 22 March 2017

 18th March 2017.

-Sathya Vijaya Nagaram otherwise known as S V Nagaram was established by the Jagir Venkatanatha Rao Sahib in 1825CE, an ardent follower of Madhwa sampradaya.
+Sathya Vijaya Nagaram otherwise known as S V Nagaram was established by the Jagir Venkatanatha Rao Sahib in 1825CE, an ardent follower of Madhwa Sampradaya.
 Veda ji Bhaskar Pant a Maharashtra Brahmin, was associated with Shahaji, the father of Shivaji.
-The Pant also accompanied with Shahji during his expedition to south India.
-Shahji gifted this Aranai to this Vedaji Bhaskar Pant in 1640 AD, who was then, called as Zamindar / Jagir.
+The Pant also accompanied Shahji during his expedition to south India.
+Shahji gifted this Aranai to this Vedaji Bhaskar Pant in 1640 AD, who was then, called Zamindar / Jagir.
 The Jagirdars were in Power till 1948 AD.
 Jagir Venkatanatha Rao, Sahib, the decedent of the Pant Constructed a Mutt & Moola Brindavana for Sri Satya Vijaya Theertharu in this place and named after him.
-Located on the banks of Kamandala-naga River.
+Located on the banks of the Kamandala-naga River.
 The palace or the Aranmanai was constructed adjacent to the Moola Brindavana.
-The Jagirdar, as per the instruction of the pontiff established this S V Nagara for the upliftment of poor Brahmins from Maharashtra, Karnataka, Andhra Pradesh and Tamil Nadu.
+The Jagirdar, as per the instruction of the pontiff established this S V Nagara for the upliftment of poor Brahmins from Maharashtra, Karnataka, Andhra Pradesh, and Tamil Nadu.

-The palace / Aranmanai was constructed 1825CE ( assumed since correct date was not available ) and expanded in 1876 CE ( a stone tablet was installed on an entrance wall ), with Ground + 2 floor are now in ruins.
-The style of construction is called as “Stuart Architecture”.
+The palace / Aranmanai was constructed in 1825 CE ( assumed since the correct date was not available ) and expanded in 1876 CE ( a stone tablet was installed on an entrance wall ), with Ground + 2 floors now in ruins.
+The style of construction is called “Stuart Architecture”.
 The Queen’s palace and the fountain are renovated and being used by the Tamil Nadu Government.
 The Tamil Nadu Govt.
-Veterinary Hospital and Regional Institute for Rural Development was functioned in this Palace.
+The Veterinary Hospital and Regional Institute for Rural Development functioned in this Palace.

-This portion was damaged due to fire
+This portion was damaged due to a fire

-The construction of a pillar with specially made semi circular brick and a granite round stone to increase the strength of the pillar
+The construction of a pillar with specially made semi-circular brick and a granite round stone to increase the strength of the pillar

 The stucco images of pillar top – pothyal